aeb0084/Ideological-Awareness-Activities/README.md

 # Ideological-Awareness-Activities

 This repository holds all ideological awareness activites used in a number of publications.
 Please note, These activites are updated in real time following feedback and publication results.
 Table 1 contains the most up to date versions of all activities available for public use.
-Tables 2 and 3 contrain key outcomes and other achievements related to Ideological Awareness curriculum, including those utilizing these activities.
+Table 2 contrain key outcomes and other achievements related to Ideological Awareness curriculum, including those utilizing these activities.

 ## Activity Descriptions